How to Cope with Having Tinnitus

 Is There a Cure for Tinnitus?

-There have been great strides taken to better understand tinnitus through research funded by the U.S. government, but currently there isn't a cure for tinnitus.
+There have been great strides taken to better understand tinnitus through research funded by the U.S. government, but currently, there isn't a cure for tinnitus.
 But researchers aren't giving up, and neither should anyone coping with tinnitus.
 There's very progressive research currently underway.

 Be careful what some claim on the internet, there aren't any miracle cures for tinnitus, mainstream medicine or homeopathic, I've tried everything.
 Although every person's tinnitus is different and specific to that individual, so it doesn't hurt to try everything once.
 I genuinely have to believe that one day I can have silence again, you'll never realize how much you miss it, till it's gone.
 Here are ways to reduce your risk of developing tinnitus:

-- Turn down the volume, it's not worth the risk of hearing loss and permanent ringing of your ears.
+- Turn down the volume, it's not worth the risk of hearing loss and permanent ringing in your ears.
 And if you're not the owner of the volume knob, ask, your hearing is at stake.

 - Bring earplugs to loud movies, I use to get weird looks when I forgot my earplugs and had to resort to using wads of napkin.
 Pride and vanity should not go before the health of your hearing.

 - Avoid loud places, nightclubs with debilitating loud music is just a risk no one should take.
-I've never found the root cause for my tinnitus, perhaps if I avoided loud surroundings when I was younger, I'd probably wouldn't be writing at this moment.
+I've never found the root cause of my tinnitus, perhaps if I avoided loud surroundings when I was younger, I'd probably wouldn't be writing at this moment.

 - Mind your surroundings, don't be too macho to put your hands over your ears.
 If it's too loud for you, assume the position and cover up!